torressa/cspy/README.md

 ### Examples

+- [`vrpy`](https://github.com/Kuifje02/vrpy) : External vehicle routing framework which uses `cspy` to solve different variants of the vehicle routing problem using column generation.
+- [`cgar`](examples/cgar) : Complex example use of `cspy` in a column generation example applied to the aircraft recovery problem.
+- [`jpath`](examples/jpath) : Simple example showing the necessary graph adptations and the use of custom resource extension functions.

 The generic gist to run the algorithms on a specific graph is to load the algorithm of choice, say `alg`, call the `alg.run()` method, and query the relevant result attributes,